The Bankrate promise

-On top of the value impact, there are other factors to weigh as well.
+On top of the value impact, there are other factors to consider.
 For example, it’s typically best to only spend money renovating or remodeling rooms you frequently use, and you should consider how long you plan to stay in your home.
 If a move is in the foreseeable future, a simple renovation may be the best option for you.
-The smallest touches can change a room’s energy.
+The smallest touches can change a room’s energy without a big hit to your budget.

 If it’s your forever home and the changes will increase the home’s functionality, a home remodel could be the better choice.
-For example, if you frequently host large dinner parties but have a tiny dining room and kitchen, it would make sense to do a large-scale remodel of that area to make it more functional for your needs.
+For example, if you frequently host large dinner parties but have a tiny dining room and kitchen, it would make sense to do a large-scale remodel of that area to make it more functional for your needs — even if the project won’t have a high return on investment as far as your property value is concerned.

-Evaluate your budget, motivations, value payoff and future intentions with the home before deciding on the extent of the project, how much money you want to spend and where you want to spend it.
+Evaluate your budget, motives, value payoff and future intentions with the home before deciding on the extent of the project, how much money you want to spend and where you want to spend it.

 How to finance a remodel or renovation

 There are many ways to finance remodels and renovations, but many homeowners opt for a personal loan, a home equity loan or a home equity line of credit (HELOC).

 Home equity loan